ingharold-madrid/LGCU/cran-comments.md

 - **CUSUM (Cumulative Sum Control Chart)** is a widely used statistical method in Quality Control, and its inclusion in the package description is appropriate.
+  Terms flagged as possible misspellings ("CUSUM", "thresholding", "et al.") are correct technical or standard Latin terms used in the statistical literature.
 - No other known issues.
 Ready for review.